AltahhanAi/Data_Science/docs/content/unit4/04_02h_linear_regression_models.md

 \mathbf{Y}(\mathbf{X}, \mathbf{W})=\mathbf{\Phi W}
 $$

-##Batch Learning: The Least Squares for Multi-Outputs Linear Regression Models with Basis
+##Batch learning: the least squares for multi-outputs linear regression models with basis

 The loss function for multiple output linear models is defined as: